Lens Modeling of STRIDES Strongly Lensed Quasars using Neural Posterior Estimation: Background

 The half-light radius, $R_*$, sets the size of the source.
 The S\'ersic index, $n_*$, determines how concentrated the light profile is.
 The profile is scaled by surface brightness amplitude $I_*$.
 Constant $k_*$ depends on $n_*$, and ensures that an ellipse with intermediate-axis length $R_*$ encloses half of the light.
 The ellipticity is determined by the axis ratio $q_*$.
 The coordinates x and y are rotated by orientation angle $\phi_*$ to be aligned along the major and minor axis, respectively.
 The coordinates are also shifted to align with the central position of the galaxy's light ($x_{*}$, $y_{*}$).

 The quasar point source is simply defined by a magnitude and a position.
 We assume the position of the quasar point source coincides with the center of the source galaxy ($x_{\text{src}}$, $y_{\text{src}}$).
-We additionally account for microlensing by including a random fractional change to the apparent magnitude of each point source image in the lens plane.
-The prior for this microlensing factor, along with all prior choices, is listed in Table \ref{tab:training_prior}.
+We additionally account for microlensing by including a random fractional change to the apparent magnitude of each point-source image in the lens plane.
+This is a simple model of microlensing, primarily included to dis-incentivize the network from using flux ratio information.
+In future work, more realistic simulations of microlensing could be used to improve the marginalization over this effect.
+The prior for the fractional microlensing factor, along with all prior choices, is listed in Appendix \ref{training_prior}.